dd32/td-gh-ex/readme.txt

 You can create and set a menu via WordPress Dashboard > Appearance > Menus.

 The mobile menu supports 2 levels of subpages.

+= Homepage =
+Display your homepage (that contains posts) with or without sidebar via WordPress Dashboard > Appearance > Customize.

 = Archive page =
 Display your archive page with or without sidebar and archive title via WordPress Dashboard > Appearance > Customize.